seepls/seepls.github.io/_posts/2024-07-17-Margin-Models-Summary.markdown

 3. Risk factors are weighted based on their potential impact (MPoR weights)
 4. Aggregation is based on predefined buckets.
 5. SIMM satisfies BCBS(Basel committee of banking and supervision) guidelines
-6. SIMM parameters are calibrated using a 3Y look back + 1 Y stress data
+6. SIMM parameters are calibrated using a 3-year look back + 1-year stress data

 - **Trade Data:**
   - Stored in XML format and loaded in ORE(Open source risk engine) to compute NPV and sensitivities.